Josephson junction transmission lines as tunable artificial crystals: Josephson junction arrays with two-junction unit cells

 with $1/L_{12}=1/L_{\rm J1}+1/L_{\rm J2}$ and $\beta_k=2[1-\cos(ka)]$.
 Since $A>0$, one sees from the defining Eq.~(\ref{eq:dispTwo}) that $\omega_+(k)\ge \omega_-(k)$ for any wave vector $k$.

 The lower and upper edge of the gap are defined as

 respectively.
-In the following we consider positive inductances and capacitances, for which the maximum of the lower band edge always appears at wave vectors $ka=\pi$, where $\beta_k=4$, while the upper band edge can appear at $ka=0$ or $ka=\pi$, depending on the parameters, cf. Figs.~2b and 3b.
+In the following we consider positive inductances and capacitances, for which the maximum of the lower band edge always appears at wave vectors $ka=\pi$, where $\beta_k=4$, while the upper band edge can appear at $ka=0$ or $ka=\pi$, depending on the parameters, cf. Fig.~\ref{fig:dispersionRelationTwoJunctions}b.
 More explicitly, we find

 where we defined $C_\Sigma=C_{\rm J1}+C_{\rm J2}+C_{01}C_{02}/(C_{01}+C_{02})$, and

 We show in Fig.~\ref{fig:dispersionLowEnergy} how the gap can be moved in frequency if one can control the ratio of effective Josephson inductances $L_{\rm J2}/L_{\rm J1}$.
 The gap vanishes, $\omega_{\rm gL}=\omega_{\rm gU}$, if both $C_{01}=C_{02}\equiv C_0$ and